(Click di image wey dey above to watch video of dis lesson)

 from azure.identity import DefaultAzureCredential

-from fetch_sales_data_functions import fetch_sales_data_using_sqlite_query # fetch_sales_data_using_sqlite_query function wey you fit find for fetch_sales_data_functions.py file.
+from fetch_sales_data_functions import fetch_sales_data_using_sqlite_query # fetch_sales_data_using_sqlite_query function wey you fit find inside fetch_sales_data_functions.py file.

 from azure.ai.projects.models import ToolSet, FunctionTool, CodeInterpreterTool